Corey Graves

-Matthew Polinsky (born February 24, 1984) is an American wrestling color commentator and retired professional wrestler.
-He is signed to WWE, where he performs under the ring name Corey Graves as the color commentator on the SmackDown brand.
+Matthew Polinsky (born February 24, 1984) is an American sports commentator, university professor, and retired professional wrestler.
+He is signed to WWE, where he performs under the ring name Corey Graves as the color commentator on the Raw brand as well as the English play-by-play commentator in its sister promotion, Lucha Libre AAA Worldwide.
 As a former in-ring competitor, he is a one-time NXT Tag Team Champion, and won the WWE 24/7 Champion once even though he had been retired from in-ring competition.

 Polinsky is also known for his work on the independent circuit under the ring name Sterling James Keenan.

 Early life

 Polinsky was born and raised in Pittsburgh, Pennsylvania.
 He attended college and obtained a degree in marketing.

 Professional wrestling career

 Independent promotions (2000–2009)

 Polinsky chose his ring name the night before his first professional wrestling match, and picked the name Sterling James Keenan as a tribute to Sterling Sharpe, Polinsky's favorite American football player as a child, and Maynard James Keenan of the band Tool.

 Keenan debuted on March 22, 2000.
 Throughout the next few years, Keenan appeared for various promotions, including Dory Funk Jr.'s "Funking Conservatory", where he competed with wrestlers including Paul London, Adam Windsor, and Onyx.
 In 2002, Keenan teamed with "Dreamachine" Chris Cage to win the Funkin Conservatory Tag Team Championship by defeating the team of London and Windsor.